-Subsequent to year end, the School District issued \$5,035,000 in general obligation bonds with an interest rate of 2.00 percent.
-The net proceeds of these bonds (after payment of \$78,353 in underwriting fees and other issuance costs) were used to refund \$5,159,000 of the outstanding School Loan Revolving Fund, including accrued interest, with an interest rate of 3.0 percent.
+During the year, the School District issued \$5,035,000 in general obligation bonds with an interest rate of 2.00 percent.
+The net proceeds of \$5,272,533 (after payment of \$78,353 in underwriting fees and other issuance costs) were used to refund \$5,159,000 of the outstanding School Bond Loan Fund and School Loan Revolving Fund, including accrued interest, with an interest rate of 3.0 percent.
+The School District has entered into additional School Loan Revolving Fund debt subsequent to the refunding.